kodyl/stilr/README.md

 Encapsulated styling for your javascript components with all the power of javascript and CSS combined.

-...And did I mention you get duplicate style elimination for free?
+...oh, and did I mention you get duplicate style elimination for free?

 Stay tuned while I update the readme with examples and use cases.

+## TODO:
+- [ ] Document API.
+- [ ] Remove React as a dependency.

+- Add how-to use with:
+  - [ ] React.
+  - [ ] Server side rendering.
+  - [ ] autoprefixer.
+  - ...more ?